cs301-crm/cs301-crm-project-2024-25t2-301-g3t3-load-testing/README.md

 * or the Simulation class is forced with the `--simulation=<FullyQualifiedClassName>` option,

 ### To run a simulation
-Linux/MacOS
+Linux/MacOS:
 `./gradlew gatlingRun`
-Windows
+Windows:
 `gradlew.bat gatlingRun`

 ### To run a single simulation by its FQN (fully qualifed class name)
-Linux/MacOS
+Linux/MacOS:
-`./gradlew gatlingRun --simulation com.project.simu.MySimulation` Windows
+`./gradlew gatlingRun --simulation com.project.simu.MySimulation`
+Windows:
 `gradlew.bat gatlingRun --simulation com.project.simu.MySimulation`

 ### To run all simulations
-Linux/MacOS
+Linux/MacOS:
 `./gradlew gatlingRun --all`
-Windows
+Windows:
 `gradlew.bat gatlingRun --all`